Mrdigs/Interpose.js/README.md

 ### It's Small

 I mean its tiny.
-At the time of writing, it weighs in at only 647 bytes when minified.
+At the time of writing, it weighs in at only 636 bytes when minified (414 bytes gzipped).
 A template engine should not only make your code easier to write and maintain, but make it smaller.

 If you're developing for mobile devices and using a template engine thats 3KB or 4KB, then unless you have dozens of templates, the extra code needed to